Purdue-CS193/homework-0-smchoi24/index.md

+# Steve's First CS193 Homework

+- Helpful for learning GitHub
+- Only 1 lecture per week
+- Instructors are sophomores, so they can speak more directly from experience

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.